mongodb/atlas-sdk-go/docs/docs/DataLakeDatabaseDataSourceSettings.md

 `func (o *DataLakeDatabaseDataSourceSettings) HasDatabaseRegex() bool`

 HasDatabaseRegex returns a boolean if a field has been set.
+### GetDatasetName

+`func (o *DataLakeDatabaseDataSourceSettings) GetDatasetName() string`

+GetDatasetName returns the DatasetName field if non-nil, zero value otherwise.

+### GetDatasetNameOk

+`func (o *DataLakeDatabaseDataSourceSettings) GetDatasetNameOk() (*string, bool)`

+GetDatasetNameOk returns a tuple with the DatasetName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDatasetName

+`func (o *DataLakeDatabaseDataSourceSettings) SetDatasetName(v string)`

+SetDatasetName sets DatasetName field to given value.

+### HasDatasetName

+`func (o *DataLakeDatabaseDataSourceSettings) HasDatasetName() bool`

+HasDatasetName returns a boolean if a field has been set.
+### GetDatasetPrefix

+`func (o *DataLakeDatabaseDataSourceSettings) GetDatasetPrefix() string`

+GetDatasetPrefix returns the DatasetPrefix field if non-nil, zero value otherwise.

+### GetDatasetPrefixOk

+`func (o *DataLakeDatabaseDataSourceSettings) GetDatasetPrefixOk() (*string, bool)`

+GetDatasetPrefixOk returns a tuple with the DatasetPrefix field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDatasetPrefix

+`func (o *DataLakeDatabaseDataSourceSettings) SetDatasetPrefix(v string)`

+SetDatasetPrefix sets DatasetPrefix field to given value.

+### HasDatasetPrefix

+`func (o *DataLakeDatabaseDataSourceSettings) HasDatasetPrefix() bool`

+HasDatasetPrefix returns a boolean if a field has been set.
 ### GetDefaultFormat

 `func (o *DataLakeDatabaseDataSourceSettings) GetDefaultFormat() string`